 Intensive therapy with inhaled bronchodilators and systemic glucocorticoids is usually sufficient to reduce airflow obstruction and ameliorate symptoms in patients with acute asthma exacerbations.
 However, approximately 5 percent of all patients hospitalized for acute asthma develop respiratory failure and require invasive mechanical ventilation [1-3].
 Although potentially life-saving, mechanical ventilation and its associated interventions (eg, sedatives, paralytics) can also cause morbidity and mortality [4-8].

 In this topic review, the indications, management, and adverse effects of invasive mechanical ventilation in patients with severe acute asthma (eg, status asthmaticus) will be reviewed.
 The pharmacologic treatment of acute exacerbations of asthma and the role of noninvasive positive pressure ventilation are discussed separately.
-(See "Treatment of acute exacerbations of asthma in adults" and "Noninvasive ventilation in acute respiratory failure in adults".)
+(See "Management of acute exacerbations of asthma in adults" and "Noninvasive ventilation in acute respiratory failure in adults".)

 The primary indication for mechanical ventilation in an acute asthma exacerbation is acute respiratory failure (ie, insufficient oxygenation or alveolar ventilation).
 The decision to initiate mechanical ventilation should be based on serial clinical evaluations that consider the severity of airflow limitation (eg, peak expiratory flow), degree of respiratory difficulty (eg, respiratory rate >40/minute, inability to talk), clinical findings (eg, accessory muscle use, intercostal retractions, fatigue, somnolence), hypoxemia, hypercapnia (elevated arterial tension of carbon dioxide [PaCO2]), and response to therapy [10,11].
 Bronchoconstriction can worsen abruptly after placement of an endotracheal tube, so the need for ventilatory support must be weighed against the potential for initial worsening of ventilation.
 Nonetheless, intubation and mechanical ventilation should not be delayed until the need becomes emergent.